ComScore

 • How to get there: Drive via NY-17W and/or I-87 N; bus via the Line 400 to Kerhonkson

 Feel free to bring your pups (on leash) along on this moderate 3.5-mile hike to an idyllic set of waterfalls, with a wooden bridge at the base for unbelievable photo ops—like, engagement shoot photo ops unbelievable.
 When your coworkers ask you what you’re doing this weekend, you can now say, “Oh, just swimming under a waterfall.
 NBD.”
-Just watch out for bears, slick rocks and a pretty gradual incline.
-Don’t worry, the trek is well worth the reward!
+Aside from watch out for bears and slick rock, the hike is moderate with only a gradual incline.
+Trust us, the trek is well worth the reward!

 swimming holes near nyc lake tiorati1